10xBlitz/boilerplate/.github/ISSUE_TEMPLATE/feature-request.md

 ---
-name: Feature request
+name: Feature Request
-about: Feature request
+about: Include Page Name and Feature Name in Title
 title: ''
 labels: ''
 assignees: ''